How to Remove Nicotine Cigarette Stains From Carpet

 - Block off the freshly cleaned area to prevent foot traffic while the carpet is damp.

 - When the carpet is dry, vacuum well to lift the fibers.

 Additional Tips for Handling Nicotine Stains

-- Use some very small scissors to trim away burned fibers.
+- Use some very small scissors to trim away burned carpet fibers.

-- Dab the area with distilled white vinegar or remove scorch marks and odor.
+- Dab the area with distilled white vinegar to remove scorch marks and odor.

-- Rub the area gently with an emery board.
+- On upholstery, rub the area gently with an emery board.
 If the burn is deep, it is permanent.

 To help prevent nicotine stains and odors: